illustration of a school and hospital with concept of data linkage

 Based on the audit, NHS Digital identified a number of areas of good practice and concluded that the overall risk of a breach of the terms and conditions with respect to compliance, duty of care, confidentiality or integrity was low.
 You can read the full audit report here.

 Lambeth DataNet (LDN) is a healthcare database of GP records from practices within the London borough of Lambeth.
+Lambeth Together DataNet Steering Group are the data controllers of Lambeth DataNet, on behalf of Lambeth GP Practices.

 The CDLS has linked LDN to CRIS and currently hold anonymised LDN data for patients of the South London and Maudsley NHS Foundation Trust who are registered with a GP in Lambeth.
-The CDLS also holds anonymised LDN data for residents of Lambeth who are not SLAM patients and this allows researchers to compare how mental disorders affect general health care, comparing people with and without a mental disorder.
+The CDLS also holds anonymised LDN data for residents of Lambeth who are not Trust patients and this allows researchers to compare how mental disorders affect general health care, comparing people with and without a mental disorder.
 This data linkage provides a resource for investigating the physical health and health care of people with mental disorders with the aim of improving the care that they receive.

-This linkage will provide evidence to help families; treating clinicians and health policy makers understand the risk factors for childhood mental illnesses such as autism, attention deficit hyperactivity disorders, psychosis, obsessional compulsive disorders and depression.
+This data linkage provides a resource for investigating the relationship between mental health and educational outcome.
+It will provide evidence to help families; treating clinicians and health policy makers understand the risk factors for childhood mental illnesses such as autism, attention deficit hyperactivity disorders, psychosis, obsessional compulsive disorders and depression.
 In addition, it will provide evidence to help clinicians and families understand the impact of childhood mental health on educational outcomes.

-More information and opting out
+More information

 Download the CRIS CAMHS Leaflet for more information.